 - To anchor and secure knowledge in our work by translating scientific insights and results into daily (assessment) practice.

 - To inspire and help (potential) employees develop by enabling them to combine research, supervision or educational activities with their primary work.

 - To contribute to a strong (inter)national scientific and regulatory network by combining our own expertise with the knowledge and expertise of academic groups and other knowledge institutes and by strengthening our partnerships.

 Regulatory Science is a cross-border phenomenon and extends across the entire international regulatory system.
 That is why, when carrying out scientific activities, we frequently collaborate with academic groups, other scientific knowledge institutions and other authorities in our network (national medicines authorities and the European Medicines Agency).

 We are also a member of various public-private partnerships, such as the Regulatory Science Network Netherlands (RSNN), Horizon Europe and Innovative Medicine Initiative (IMI) projects, in which patient representatives and pharmaceutical umbrella organisations participate.
 Thanks to this continuous cooperation with, and knowledge sharing and exchanges within our network, we are able to implement solutions which make the process of regulating medicines faster, more efficient and more flexible.

 In addition, the MEB organises the MEB Science Day every year to bring together representatives from medicine authorities, healthcare, the world of academia and industry.

-Regulatory Science Magazine
+Regulatory Science: Magazine and LinkedIn

 Various PhD students and other university students are performing research at the MEB.
 PhD students divide their time between their research and helping to assess medicine dossiers.
 This creates an excellent link between science and assessment in practice.
 The Science Committee decides which research the MEB should be involved in and which research projects are eligible for funding and also guarantees scientific quality during the various research procedures.